 Please join us for our weekly garden volunteer sessions, all skill levels, abilities, and ages welcome.

-To find out more, you can contact Garden Coordinator Wilson Mendes at firstname.lastname@example.org or sign up for the Indigenous Health Research & Education Garden Newsletter.
-You can also contact Dr. Eduardo Jovel, Director of Indigenous Research Partnerships at email@example.com.
+To learn more, you can contact Garden Coordinator Anais Ledoux at email@example.com or sign up for the Indigenous Health Research & Education Garden Newsletter.
+You can also contact Dr. Eduardo Jovel, Director of Indigenous Research Partnerships at firstname.lastname@example.org.

 The Indigenous Research and Education Garden works on and acknowledges the unceded ancestral territory of the hən̓q̓əmin̓əm̓-speaking xʷməθkʷəy̓əm (Musqueam) peoples, whose guidance and collaboration is so important to this work.
 The Garden also acknowledges its other supporters and partners: the Vancouver Native Health Society, the Tu’wusht Garden Project, the Musqueam Garden, the Maya in Exile Garden group, the Centre for Sustainable Food Systems at the UBC Farm, the AMS Sustainability Fund, the Indigenous Research Partnerships, and the Faculty of Land and Food Systems at UBC.